mendozacortesgroup/chinampas/README.md

                            2:{'activations':[[2,2],[3,2]],'branches':[]}
                            }
                        )
+print(f"if we activate the vertices 4, 5 at time 0, the vertices 0,1,2,3 at time 2, ")
-tree.will_vertex_be_activated(4,3) #The node index is global i.e, node 0 is in branch 1, node 2 in branch 2, etc. -Luke
+print(f" will the vertex 1 be activated at time 5? {tree.will_vertex_be_activated(1,5)}") #The node index is global i.e, node 0 is in branch 1, node 2 in branch 2, etc. -Luke
 ```
 Here we assume the underlying tree:

   ![tree](notes/img/underlyingtree.png)